whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-08-interactive-sculpture/index.md

 While these are experiments and kinetic sketches, we still want to add enough structure and other materials to make them interesting and useable.
 Remember that the combination of electronics with other techniques tends to make more interesting and creative output.

+Additional servo motors, stronger servo motors, longer wires, extra potentiometers and LEDs are available.
+Your instructor can help your set up additional devices.

 ### Consider

 - Hot glue to keep things in place
-- Use scrap wood and hot glueto build quick structures
+- Use scrap wood and hot glue to build quick structures
 - Use wire to make mechanical parts
 - Cover objects with scrap fabric

 ## Things to Try

 - Use random numbers to introduce "unpredictability" to make it seem more alive or real.
 When the knob turns it could turn the servo 2 degrees plus a random number that could even make it go backwards. `random()` + `randomSeed()` with `min() max()` can accomplish this.
-Example code and circuit will be added here.

-- Use button to switch between the the Potentiometer controling LEDs or a servo.
-Example code and circuit will be added here.
+- Use button to switch between the the Potentiometer controlling LEDs or a servo.
 - Add translucent materials over LEDs

-- Seperate the buttons and the LEDs / Servo with longer wires
+- Separate the buttons and the LEDs / Servo with longer wires

+## Assistance

+Don't hesitate to ask for help with:

+- wiring
+- coding
+- adding features or behavior to code
+- adding more servos
+- adding more LEDs
+- adding buttons
+- anything else